Menu

 Every -bloom-build.planner.interval, the planner will load the latest TSDB files for all tenants for which bloom building is enabled, and compares the TSDB files with the latest bloom metadata files.
 If there are new TSDB files or any of them have changed, the planner will create a task for the streams and chunks referenced by the TSDB file.

 The builder pulls a task from the planner’s queue and processes the containing streams and chunks.
 For a given stream, the builder will iterate through all the log lines inside its new chunks and build a bloom for the stream.
 In case of changes for a previously processed TSDB file, builders will try to reuse blooms from existing blocks instead of building new ones from scratch.
-The builder computes n-grams for each log line of each chunk of a stream and appends both the hash of each n-gram and the hash of each n-gram plus the chunk identifier to the bloom.
-The former allows gateways to skip whole streams while the latter is for skipping individual chunks.
+The builder converts structured metadata from each log line of each chunk of a stream and appends the hash of each key, and key-value pair to the bloom, followed by the hashes combined with the chunk identifier.
+The first set of hashes allows gateways to skip whole streams, while the latter is for skipping individual chunks.

 Query sharding